ibm-cloud-docs/assistant/tutorial.md

     A new web browser page opens and displays the example.com website.

-1. Close the web browser page.
+1. Close the example.com web page.

 Well done.
 You have succesfully added an intent and entity that can recognize user requests for menu details, and can direct users to the appropriate menu.